davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-Once again, the internal guarantees of thread safety / distribution provided by the `WriteOnce<OrderState>` confer thread safety / distribution onto the cancellation code without the cancellation code having to worry about it.
+Once again, the internal guarantees of thread safety / distribution provided by the `WriteOnce<OrderState>` confer thread safety / distribution onto this code without the caller having to worry about it.
 Neat!

-### ...
-And More!

-As you might be imaginging by now, there are quite a few problems that can be reduced to trying to initialize a `WriteOnce<T>`, which vastly simplifies the process of threading / distributing the logic.
-If you see why that is, then you also already see why consensus is so foundational &mdash; because, drumroll please . . .
+As you might imagine, there are quite a few problems that can be reduced to initialize a `WriteOnce<T>` this way, which vastly simplifies the process of making code thread safe and/or distributing it.
+If you see why that is, then you also already know why consensus is so foundational to distributed systems &mdash; because, drumroll please . . .

-## Consensus Algorithms are Implementations of Distributed Write-Once Variables
+## Consensus Algorithms Implement Distributed Write-Once Variables

 That's right, `DistributedWriteOnce<T>` is a full-blown consensus algorithm!